March 2024

 Article XXVI– Board of Family Life Ministry (adopted 2002)

-The members of the Board of Family Life Ministry shall serve for a term of three years, so arranged that the terms of on more than half of the number of board members expire in a given year.
+The members of the Board of Family Life Ministry shall serve for a term of three years, so arranged that the terms of no more than half of the number of board members expire in a given year.
 The board members shall not serve more than two consecutive terms.

 The Board of Family Life Ministry will elect a chairman from amongst themselves annually.
 The chairman shall represent or appoint a representative to attend Church Council meetings.